gvwilson/sdxpy/src/dup/index.md

    caption="Distribution of hash codes per unique line in *Dracula*."
 %]

+Hashing is a tremendously powerful tool: for example,
+Python's dictionaries hash their keys to make lookup fast.
 Now that we can hash files,
-we can build a dictionary with hash codes as keys and sets of files as values.
+we can build a dictionary with hash codes as keys and sets of filenames as values.
-We do this using a common pattern where if we haven't seen a particular key before, we add it with an empty value, then unilaterally add this file to that value
-(in this case, a set):
+The code that does this is shown below;
+each time it calculate a hash code, it checks to see if that value has been seen before.
+If not,
+it creates a new entry in the `groups` dictionary with the hash code as its key and an empty set as a value.
+It can then be sure that there's a set to add the filename to:

 [% inc file="grouped.py" keep="group" %]